 Alright, now we have a basic understanding of what stack ranking is I suppose.
-Let’s see some examples of companies who have used stack ranking before and who are using it now.
+Let’s see some examples of companies that have used stack ranking before and who are using it now.

 Stack Ranking Examples

 A lot of companies have used or have been using stack ranking.
-Their aim is simply to award the ones that are boosting the company and to let the freeriders go.
+Their aim is simply to award the ones that are boosting the company and to let the free-riders go.
 Thirty percent of the Fortune 500 companies have used this system for performance evaluation.
-Some examples of the companies that have used stacked ranking before are Microsoft, Amazon, Uber and Facebook.
+Some examples of companies that have used stacked ranking before are Microsoft, Amazon, Uber, and Facebook.

 Amazon Stack Ranking

 Amazon, the world’s most valuable company in 2019, is one of the companies that used stack ranking before.
 They ranked the employees against each other to evaluate their performances.
 Then, they took the underperformers on a 3-month "Performance Improvement Plan," to help them get back on track.